 Prepayment of student loans is a common strategy to save money on interest over the life of the loan.
 Borrowers make “prepayments” on their student loans when they pay more than the amount due, often long before the debt is due.
 Some borrowers choose to pay a little bit extra when they can afford it, while other borrowers make large lump sum payments in order to pay off a loan entirely.
 Both approaches will pay off a loan faster, but also come with risks.

-How is the prepayment processed?
+How is the early/extra payment processed?

 Lenders procedures for handling prepayments can vary from company to company.
 Generally speaking, loan prepayments are handled in the following order: